nsnam/ns-3-dev-git/doc/tutorial/source/building-topologies.rst

   packets) for QoS stations
 * SimpleNetDevice: The default configuration is to install a DropTail queue of default size (100 packets)
-* LTENetDevice: Queueing occurs at the RLC layer (RLC UM default buffer is 10 * 1024 bytes, RLC AM does not have a buffer limit).
+* LteNetDevice: Queueing occurs at the RLC layer (RLC UM default buffer is 10 * 1024 bytes, RLC AM does not have a buffer limit).
 * UanNetDevice: There is a default 10 packet queue at the MAC layer